-By analyzing the data gathered by Euromonitor International, Chris Schmidt, then Senior Consumer Health Analyst, Euromonitor, indicated that several things are clear, in relation to consumer interest in proteins.
+June 7, 2016 – By analyzing the data gathered by Euromonitor International, Chris Schmidt, then Senior Consumer Health Analyst, Euromonitor, indicated that several things are clear in regards to his overview of the global protein landscape.
+In relation to consumer interest in proteins.
 It’s on the rise; it hasn’t showed signs of stopping; and there’s a wealth of opportunities for continued growth.

 Euromonitor tracks protein use and consumption in the sports protein products, meal replacement slimming (weight management), protein supplements and supplement nutrition drinks segments.
 All have grown in retail sales in the past five years, but sports protein products have seen the fastest and most significant growth—from roughly $5.4 billion in 2010 to $8.6 billion in 2015.
 [Note: Euromonitor has recategorized and updated these categories since the presentation.]